padillaco/action-deploy-to-pantheon/README.md

 # Deploy to Pantheon

-Uses [action-deploy-to-remote-repository](https://github.com/alleyinteractive/action-deploy-to-remote-repository) and Pantheon [terminus](https://docs.pantheon.io/terminus) to deploy files/folders from a local GitHub action repository to a Pantheon environment.
+Uses [action-deploy-to-remote-repository](https://github.com/padillaco/action-deploy-to-remote-repository) and Pantheon [terminus](https://docs.pantheon.io/terminus) to deploy files/folders from a local GitHub action repository to a Pantheon environment.

 _Notes_:

-- This action depends upon the upstream action [action-deploy-to-remote-repository](https://github.com/alleyinteractive/action-deploy-to-remote-repository) and it's associated requirements (eg. [ssh-key](https://github.com/alleyinteractive/action-deploy-to-remote-repository#ssh-key).
+- This action depends upon the upstream action [action-deploy-to-remote-repository](https://github.com/padillaco/action-deploy-to-remote-repository) and it's associated requirements (eg. [ssh_key](https://github.com/padillaco/action-deploy-to-remote-repository#ssh_key).
-- This action assumes that `production` branches are deployed to Pantheon `dev` environment (via a git commit to Pantheon's `master` branch), and all other `branch` names are deployed to a Pantheon multisite `branch` environment of the same name (unless overridden with [pantheon_env_name](#pantheon_env_name)).
+- The `develop` branch is deployed to the Pantheon `dev` environment (via a git commit to Pantheon's `master` branch), and all other branch names are deployed to a Pantheon multidev environment of the same name (unless overridden with [pantheon_env_name](#pantheon_env_name)).
-- If autopromote is set, the action will use `terminus env:deploy` to advance from `dev` -> `test` -> `live` Pantheon environments.
-- There are special considerations for the [.pantheon folder](#pantheon-folder).

 ## Usage